Godinhoweverson/PP2-RPC-GAME/README.md

 <img src="documentation/images/btns-image.jpg" alt="btns">

 ## Scores
--keeps track of the results and displays the current score for the player and the computer in the game of rock, paper, scissors.
+Keeps track of the results and displays the current score for the player and the computer in the game of rock, paper, scissors.

 As the game progresses, each round's outcome, whether it's a win, loss, or draw, is recorded and reflected in the score section.
 Typically, the score section consists of separate counters or visual elements for the player's score and the computer's score.